King-Surge/PySurge-IDE/README.md

 5. For this IDE to work you must have Python Installed on your device

-6. Not designed for heavy projects - being worked on

-7. Copy and paste from main file to Python Surge - IDE then save file _**(Outside Project Directory)**_ and run as a test this should create a duplicate of the ide proving it works
+6. Copy and paste from main file to Python Surge - IDE then save file _**(Outside Project Directory)**_ and run as a test this should create a duplicate of the ide proving it works

 _**Please Note:**_